laureenmenz/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and maintainability.
 Write clean, concise code that even a novice can understand.
 Avoid unnecessary complexity; it often leads to bugs and harder maintenance.
 Remember, you write code once, but read and debug it many times over.
 Optimize for readability and modularity, and let your code be a reflection of structured thought."

 "Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
 Focus on making your program correct first, then worry about optimizing performance.
 The understanding of your problem domain and proper architecture are often far more impactful than micro-optimizations.
 Continuously refactor and improve your codebase with each new insight or requirement."

+# 2024-01-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, after profiling and identifying real bottlenecks."

+This quote emphasizes the importance of clarity and simplicity in coding, rather than speculative performance enhancements that can often complicate the codebase without tangible benefits.
+It reminds programmers to strike a balance between efficiency and readability, understanding that over-optimization at an early stage can lead to harder-to-debug, less adaptable software systems.